 A decade ago I stumbled upon a life changing book called “The Power of the Other Hand.”
-It was during one of the book’s exercises that I had a glimpse of my true inner child’s desire which was to paint and draw and be a fine artist.
+It was during one of the book’s exercises that I acknowledged my inner child’s deep desire to paint, draw and be a fine artist.
 Since then I've experimented and landed on digital illustration and acrylic paintings for the most part.
 Look closely...
 Guardian (The DMT Lion) and Coming Up (Psychedelic Jesus) are both painted with acrylic on canvas!

 Thank you again for perusing and if you like what you see, check out the available prints at my shop.
 You can also get all sorts items including backpacks, hoodies, coffee mugs and more: https://society6.com/meniyka